-As emotions calm down over the next few days, volatility follows and the market will once again gain equilibrium.
+As emotions calm down over the next few days, volatility follows, and thus the market will once again gain equilibrium.
 As a result, you will be left with a small gain in your position.
+Nice!

-Check out our live trading rooms to see us in action.
+Check out our live trading room to see us in action.